 Only students accompanied by an adult are allowed in the parking lot.
-Please use the crosswalk when crossing the parking lot.
-Thank you for helping keep our kids safe!
+The parking lot crosswalk is to be used when crossing the parking lot.
+Thank you for helping us keep our kids safe!
 Please respect the following SAFETY rules:

-- Cars may only enter the Valet Line turning right from Sacramento. - Please NO TEXTING AND/OR CELL PHONE USE for SAFETY! - The speed limit is NO MORE THAN 5 MPH. - Pull all the way forward when dropping off or picking up your child(ren) - Have your child ready to exit the car when you arrive in the parking lot. - Make sure you have the yellow Valet Card visible in the passenger window.
-Extras are available in the office. - Students must be dropped off and picked up in the valet lane; no drop off or pick up is permitted in the red zone, bus section, or staff parking lot. - No student is allowed to exit or enter a car parked in the lot unless accompanied by an adult and escorted across the crosswalk. - When parking, you must be parked in a designated parking space. - There is NO PARKING in the valet or drive through lanes. - You must keep your car engine running while you are dropping off or picking up your child in the valet lane.
-Please pay attention to the cars around you. - You must exit the valet lane immediately after dropping off/picking up your child. - If your child is not in the Valet area after school, you must park your car in a designated parking spot, use the crosswalk, collect your child, and then escort your child back, using the crosswalk.
+- Cars may only enter the Valet Line turning right from Sacramento. - Please NO TEXTING AND/OR CELL PHONE USE for SAFETY! - The speed limit is NO MORE THAN 5 MPH. - Pull all the way forward when dropping off or picking up your child(ren) - Have your child ready to exit the car when you arrive in the parking lot. - Students must be dropped off and picked up in the valet lane; no drop off or pick up is permitted in the red zone. - No student is allowed to exit or enter a car parked in the lot unless accompanied by an adult and escorted across the crosswalk. - Cars must be parked in a designated parking space. - There is NO PARKING in the valet or drive through lanes. - You must keep your car engine running while you are dropping off or picking up your child in the valet lane.
+Please pay attention to the cars around you. - You must exit the valet lane immediately after dropping off/picking up your child. - If your child is not in the Valet area after school, you must park your car in a designated parking spot, use the crosswalk, collect child, and then escort child back using the crosswalk.

-VALET SIGN! - In an effort to make the after school valet system more efficient, we are asking parents to place the YELLOW VALET SIGN with your child's/children's name(s) and teacher in the passenger side window.
+VALET SIGN! - In an effort to make the afterschool valet system more efficient, we are asking parents to place a sign with your child's/children's name(s) in the passenger side window.
 The staff member at the entrance of the valet grass area will announce the name(s) to have your child(ren) ready when you pull forward in the line.